honglux/projects_works/Projects/magic_carpet_1001_simulator/README.txt

 Compile and run
 ---------------

+1. Download the 'cocos2dx' game engine.
+2. Use the command 'cocos new -l cpp -p com.gamefromscratch.gamename -d C:\path\to\game\here gamename' to create a template for the game.
+3. Unzip the file 'Code.7z'
+4. Copy the '.cpp' and '.h' files into the folder 'Classes' that created by the game engine.
+(Replace the file 'AppDelegate.cpp' and 'AppDelegate.h')
-1. Use the 2017 version of 'Visual Studio', open the project 'magic_carpet_1001_simulator.sln' under the 'proj.win32' folder.
+5. Use the 2017 version of 'Visual Studio', open the project 'magic_carpet_1001_simulator.sln' under the 'proj.win32' folder.
+6. Add the files in the 'Classes' folder into the VS porject.
+7. Copy the 'resources' folder into the 'Debug.win32' folder for the sounds and pictures.
-2. Debug the project.
+7. Debug the project.
 (This will run a while)

 Win32 excutabel version
 -----------------------